earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 ### Granules

 There is one NetCDF4 file produced every day.
-See `helpers.make_url` function to see how files are named.

 The dataset begins on June 1, 2002.
 Through the end of 2024, this amounts to ~8,249 files.

 ### Internal File Structure